vccabral/django-vagrant-ci/README.md

     vagrant ssh

+Activate the virtual env via:

+    source ~/virtualenv/icecream/bin/activate

 Connect to the database via:

     psql -h localhost -U icecream -d icecream
 The user `icecream` has full access to the database `icecream`.

-Activate the virtual env via:
+Another way to connect to the database is with this sequence of commands:

     source ~/virtualenv/icecream/bin/activate
+    cd ~/icecream
+    python icecream/manage.py dbshell
+You can check the database content after the initial `python manage.py syncdb` in the psql shell with the '\d' command:

+    \d

 Django is installed inside the virtual env, so the virtualenv must be activated before running `django-admin.py`: